lzulauf/qiemem_stages/stages/README.md

 Mutable Instruments Stages multi-mode firmware
 ==============================================

 This is an unofficial firmware for Mutable Instruments Stages.
 It was originally created by joeSeggiola and started as a modification to let you enter and exit the "Ouroboros" mode (the **harmonic oscillator** easter egg) at runtime, while the module is powered on.
-Then, it evolved to add the ability to modulate harmonic ratios, enable slower free-running LFOs and provide a completely alternative mode that transforms the module into **six identical DAHDSR envelope generators**.
+Then, it evolved to add the ability to modulate harmonic ratios and provide completely alternative modes that transform the module into **six DAHDSR envelope generators**.

 This fork further adds the following to segment generator mode: